ClemsonRSRG/jetbrains-plugin-resolve/doc/build-and-release-instructions.md

 ## Testing
 Before deploying you should use JUnit to execute plugin tests.
-This can be done natively in IntelliJ without the use of complex build tools like Maven by imply right clicking on the green `tests` folder and then selecting `Run All Tests` from the menu:
+This can be done natively in IntelliJ without the use of complex build tools like Maven by simply right clicking on the green `tests` folder and then selecting `Run All Tests` from the menu:

 ![running tests](https://github.com/Welchd1/resolve-intellij-plugin/blob/master/doc/images/running-tests.png)